Simple House Deposit Hacks To Boost Your Savings

 Pay off your credit card and other debt

-There are a lot of support available that you can reach out to when dealing with debt.
+There is a lot of support available that you can reach out to when dealing with debt.
 When it comes to financial goals, paying off debts should always be the priority.
 Unless it is an arranged debt such as a student loan, these can be managed with instalments.

 Credit card balances (if you are not clearing them every month) should be the priority to pay off if you have spare money.
 Target one debt at a time, focus on the highest interest rates or pay your smallest balance first.

 It’s very important to understand the terms of your debt so you’re not caught out by any unexpected fees.
 For example, Lendwise loans don’t come with any early repayment/overpayment penalties.
-So you can reduce your overall interest cost by making overpayments on a regular or adhoc basis.
+So you can reduce your overall interest cost by making overpayments on a regular or ad-hoc basis.

 Use the power of DIY

 DIY can feel overwhelming at times, but it can be a good way to save money for your future.
-From home improvements to outfit transformations, depending on your skill set, you can create anything you put your mind into.
+From home improvements to outfit transformations, depending on your skill set, you can create anything you put your mind to.

-For example, if you’re handy with a tool set, you can do a project like converting your open kitchen space into a bar stool for basically a tenth of the cost.
+For example, if you’re handy with a toolset, you can do a project like converting your open kitchen space into a bar stool for basically a tenth of the cost.

 Not only this is a practical and affordable solution, but it can also be a creative outlet for you to express your own personality.

-Bonus tip: get a Lifetime ISA
+Bonus tip: Get a Lifetime ISA

-If you’re in the process of saving for a house deposit, or would like to start, where that money is stored while you save is really important.
+If you’re in the process of saving for a house deposit or would like to start, where that money is stored while you save is really important.

 The best place to put it is in a Lifetime ISA.
-This is because for every £1 you put in, the government gives a 25% bonus – up to £4,000 a year.
+This is because, for every £1 you put in, the government gives a 25% bonus – up to £4,000 a year.
 That means if you put in the full £4,000 per year, the government will give you £1,000 extra on top.

 You have to be between ages 18-39 to open a LISA and can choose between a cash or stocks and shares version.
 If you’re planning on having enough money for a deposit in less than five years, the cash account is probably the best place.
-Although it won’t have the same potential for growth as a stocks and shares LISA.
+Although it won’t have the same potential for growth as a stock and shares LISA.